Bored Panda works better on our iPhone app

 • Head Shape: Chihuahuas have two kinds of head shapes.
 The ‘apple head’ is rounder, while the ‘deer head’ has a more narrow look with a longer nose.

 • Ears and Eyes: They have big, stand-up ears that open wider when relaxed and droop when they’re scared or feeling shy.
-They have usually round eyes which can be either dark or light.
+They usually have round eyes, which can be either dark or light.

 • Nose: The color of a Chihuahua’s nose often matches their coat.
 They usually have black noses.
 But light-colored Chihuahuas might have pink or tan noses.